Special Report: The Church Street Story

 Some Huntsvillians recognize ways to deepen our bond.
 "There is a better relationship between the African American and white congregations today I think.
 Our church and First Baptist Church on Governors have a 34-year-old historical relationship," said Scruggs.

-After the journey of courage, strength and triumph that began right on Church St., they find hope in where we are today.
+After the journey of courage, strength, and triumph that began right on Church Street, they find hope in where we are today.

 But they want us all to remember the story of this place, the foundation built here.
 And in our next struggle, draw upon the bravery they know it takes, to make a change.